 Leaks and water damage must be repaired immediately.
 Locate the leak and patch it with roofing cement or sealant.
 If the damage is extensive, shingles or roof sections may need to be replaced.

 Repairing small roof holes and cracks requires the right patching materials and application methods.
-Roof maintenance requires minor repairs to prevent further damage.
+Roof maintenance requires minor residential roof repairs to prevent further damage.
 Here are some tips for fixing small cracks and holes:

 Assessing the framework’s stability and integrity helps me fix roof structural issues.
 The roof must be both attractive and structurally sound when fixing structural issues.